-Instead of writing colour they write it color because it can make the same noise without expense of a ‘u’.
+Instead of writing color they write it color because it can make the same noise without the expense of a ‘u’.

 As you can see, Americans are not extravagant.

-Since the etymology suggests that both words come from same French word enquerre which are acquired from Latin language, the basic meaning is a matter of special attention.
+Since the etymology suggests that both words come from the same French word enquerre which is acquired from the Latin language, the basic meaning is a matter of special attention.

 Enquerre means ‘to seek’.
 And as you can see that seeking or searching for something can be used for both cases: asking or investigating – both of the words are basically interchangeable.